Tesuque Rain Gods historic marker.

-In the 1880s, with the emergence of the railroad and as tourism became a viable source of income for Pueblos in New Mexico, Tesuque Pueblo Indians took to making rain gods figurines for sale to tourists.
-Women, then the primary makers of pottery in Pueblo communities, fueled production—providing Tesuque families with much needed income.
+As the railroad helped make tourism a viable source of income for Pueblos in New Mexico, the Tesuque Pueblo Indians began making figurines of rain gods for sale to tourists.
+Women were the primary makers of pottery in Pueblo communities and their rain gods provided Tesuque families with much needed income.

-Pueblo communities became prime destinations for tourists looking to experience the sights and culture of the Southwest.
-Pueblo potters responded, catering handmade items such as pottery to tourists, adjusting size and type for those looking for a keepsake of their travels.
-Rain gods emerged as one of those items coveted by tourists.
+In the 1880s, Pueblo communities became prime destinations for tourists hoping to experience the sights and culture of the Southwest.
+Pueblo potters responded, creating handmade items such as pottery for tourists, adjusting size and type for those looking for a keepsake of their travels.
+Rain gods emerged as one of the items most coveted by tourists.
 Pueblo vendors usually sold their wares at train stops, highway roadsides, and other well-traveled paths that attracted tourists.

-Rains gods are one of a variety of seated “god” figurines typically holding pots, children, or animals.
+Rain gods are one of a variety of seated “god” figurines typically holding pots, children, or animals.
 Other gods grasp parts of their own bodies indicating a sickness or a vice.
 For example, the god of pain holds its shoulder.
-Those holding pots have come to be known as rain gods and became more prevalent then other varieties.
+Those holding pots have come to be known as rain gods and became more prevalent than other varieties.

-Despite disagreement among scholars on the exact origins of rain gods, Tesuque oral tradition supports that either one or both, Anastasia Romero Vigil, and her sister, Francisgita Romero, are responsible for crafting the first rain gods.
+Despite disagreement among scholars on the exact origins of rain god figurines, Tesuque oral tradition supports that either one or both, Anastasia Romero Vigil, and her sister, Francisgita Romero, are responsible for crafting the first rain gods.
 Tesuque ceramicists continue to craft rain gods for sale to tourists today.